ThibaultMagnini/aoc-2022/README.md

 # aoc-2022
-Learning Rust during the 2022 Advent of code.
+Rust during the 2022 Advent of code.

 ## To use
 run ```cargo build```\